 F1 cars are known to be some of the fastest vehicles on the planet, and this means they are also some of the most powerful.
 The technology involved is very advanced, and they manage to squeeze a lot of horsepower out of a relatively small engine.
-So, what is the horsepower of a Formula 1 car?
+But many fans may wonder how much power F1 cars have.

 The horsepower of a Formula 1 car is around 1000 HP.
 However, how much power an F1 car has varies across the races and across the teams, and there are some key things to take into account.
 The engine itself normally produces around 850 HP, with 150 HP being provided by the Energy Recovery System.